Dual Credit Program

 Completing requirements for a degree or certificate prior to graduating from high school is not the norm.
 Students typically must attend additional semesters or sessions at DACC following high school graduation and pay DACC tuition and fees from that point forward.

-NOTE: Not all DACC courses taken through the DCP are transferrable to other colleges and universities.
+NOTE: Not all DACC courses taken through the DCP are transferable to other colleges and universities.

 Early College High School Program

 The Early College High School Initiative is designed to allow students to simultaneously earn a high school diploma while earning up to two years (60 hours) of college credit, which might result in a college certificate or associate degree by the time they graduate from high school.
 The facilities, usually located on a college or university campuses, make higher education more accessible and also help students become more comfortable in a higher education environment.

 The key to the success of this initiative is a strong partnership between the school districts and higher education institutions.
 In the State of New Mexico, Doña Ana Community College has created a partnership with the Las Cruces Public School District and the Gadsden Independent School District to offer enrollment in three early college high schools.
 DACC is currently serving more than 500 students through this program.

 For further information on the admission requirements for early college high school, contact one of the high schools directly.
 Information about the Arrowhead Park Early College High School and the Arrowhead Park Medical Academy (both part of LCPS) may be obtained by calling (575) 527-9540; for Alta Vista Early College High School (GISD), call (575) 882-6400.

 Special Admissions Requirements

 Certain programs at DACC have special admissions requirements: